alfayedoficial/Code95_Weather_Task/README.md

 - `Google Places`, using google places to find city and get lat and long
 - `Weather Widget`, display room data of city

+## API Key
+API keys is very secure data we can not publish it
+- `Google Places`, you can change google places key from \gradle.properties
+- `Open Weathermap`,  you can change Open Weathermap key from \gradle.properties

  ###### **Tecgnologes uses in it.**
  * Kotlin.
  * xml